nextstrain/docs.nextstrain.org/src/reference/data-formats.rst

 Node data files have a :doc:`generic structure <augur:usage/json_format>` to allow them to contain all kinds of data about your tree.

-In advanced builds, custom node data files are often produced by build-specific scripts in addition to the ones produced by Augur commands.
-For example, our `ncov build <https://github.com/nextstrain/ncov>`__ produces a custom ``epiweeks.json`` node data file using `this workflow step
+In advanced workflows, custom node data files are often produced by workflow-specific scripts in addition to the ones produced by Augur commands.
+For example, our `ncov workflow <https://github.com/nextstrain/ncov>`__ produces a custom ``epiweeks.json`` node data file using `this workflow step
 <https://github.com/nextstrain/ncov/blob/cee806f/workflow/snakemake_rules/main_workflow.smk#L1127-L1143>`__
 and `this script